 Some obese subjects repeatedly fail to lose weight even though they report restricting their caloric intake to less than 1200 kcal per day.
 We studied two explanations for this apparent resistance to diet — low total energy expenditure and underreporting of caloric intake — in 224 consecutive obese subjects presenting for treatment.
 Group 1 consisted of nine women and one man with a history of diet resistance in whom we evaluated total energy expenditure and its main thermogenic components and actual energy intake for 14 days by indirect calorimetry and analysis of body composition.
 Group 2, subgroups of which served as controls in the various evaluations, consisted of 67 women and 13 men with no history of diet resistance.

-To this day it’s still frequently mentioned on social media and the mainstream media.
+To this day it’s still frequently mentioned on social media and the mainstream media, such as the above tweet.

-But the fact that someone who is authoritative posts a link to a study is insufficient reason to trust him.
+But the fact that someone who is authoritative posts a link to a study is insufficient reason to believe him or the study.
 Unlike 99.9% of people online, I actually do read the studies and have the requisite knowledge to at least understand them on a baseline level.

 –The study was over 30 years ago, and despite having been cited 1773 times, AFIK/to the best of my knowledge, has NEVER been replicated.
 Not once.